Baltimore: Climate

-Baltimore has a humid subtropical climate in the Köppen climate classification (Cfa) or oceanic climate in the Trewartha climate classification (Doak), with hot summers, cool winters, and a summer peak to annual precipitation.
+Baltimore has a humid subtropical (Köppen: Cfa) or oceanic (Trewartha: Doak) climate, with hot summers, cool winters, and a summer peak to annual precipitation.
 Baltimore is part of USDA plant hardiness zones 7b and 8a.
-Summers are normally warm, with occasional late day thunderstorms.
-July, the warmest month, has a mean temperature of 80.3 °F. Winters range from chilly to mild but vary, with sporadic snowfall: January has a daily average of 35.8 °F, though temperatures reach 50 °F quite often, and can occasionally drop below 20 °F when Arctic air masses affect the area.
+Summers are hot and humid, with a daily average in July of 80.7 °F and occasional late-day thunderstorms.
+Spring and autumn are mild, with spring the wettest season by number of precipitation days.
+Winters range from chilly to mild, with sporadic snowfall: January has a daily average of 35.8 °F, though temperatures reach 50 °F quite often and can occasionally drop below 20 °F when Arctic air masses affect the area.
 According to Vox, winters are warming faster than summers.

-Spring and autumn are mild, with spring being the wettest season in terms of the number of precipitation days.
-Summers are hot and humid with a daily average in July of 80.7 °F. The combination of heat and humidity leads to occasional thunderstorms.
-A southeasterly bay breeze off the Chesapeake often occurs on summer afternoons when hot air rises over inland areas.
-Prevailing winds from the southwest interacting with this breeze as well as the city proper's UHI can seriously exacerbate air quality.
-In late summer and early autumn the track of hurricanes or their remnants may cause flooding in downtown Baltimore, despite the city being far removed from the typical coastal storm surge areas.
+A southeasterly bay breeze off the Chesapeake often occurs on summer afternoons; interacting with prevailing southwesterly winds and the city's urban heat island, it can exacerbate air quality.
+In late summer and early autumn, hurricanes or their remnants may cause flooding in downtown Baltimore, despite the city being far removed from the typical coastal storm surge areas.